Menus

 You may also see a button or symbol off to the right-hand side of each item.
 A light gray arrow or chevron symbol indicates that selecting the row will display an additional list of items, such as selecting a composer to see all of their scores.
 A circular colored button lets you edit an item, while tapping anywhere else in that row opens the item instead.

 One of the most important items in a menu is the edit button in the navigation bar or toolbar.
-While in edit mode, you can tap to check or uncheck multiple items in the list and then use the options along the top of the list to work with those files in a number of different ways.
+While in edit mode, you can tap to check or uncheck multiple items in the list and then use the chevron button in the navigation bar to work with those files in a number of ways.
 These options can vary, but usually include the ability to select or de-select all items and delete or share them.

 Sidebar

-On the Mac, forScore uses a sidebar to present many of its menus.
+In some cases, forScore uses a sidebar to present many of its menus.
 It uses one of two styles: overlay or tile (tap the Sidebar button in the toolbar along the bottom of the menu to switch between these modes).
 Overlay dims the page and only allows you to access the menu—tap the dimmed area to dismiss it.
 In tiled mode, you can work with menus and the main view at the same time.
 Note that when the window is too small to use tiled mode, it switches back into overlay mode automatically.
-This sidebar layout is also optionally available via Display Options on compatible iPad models (those that support Stage Manager).
+This sidebar layout is used on macOS, visionOS, and can be toggled using the Display Options overlay on supported iPads.